 How Do Hermit Crabs Eat Bananas?

-With all hermit crab nourishment, the antennae is the first body part to react.
+With all hermit crab nourishment, the antennae are the first body part to react.

 If you place the banana chunks in the tank, you’ll notice the hermit crab’s antennae will start to twitch.
 This means they’re sniffing the air and detecting the food.